hack-r/Twilio_Auto_Dialer/README.md

 There's another version or two with a prettier UI.
 If I come across it, I'll add it in another branch, but I think there was a bug in its call routing under certain conditions, which is (hopefully) resolved in this copy.

+# Deployment
+We tested the following methods of deployment:
+  - cPanel
+  - Localhost
+  - Heroku

+Due to the use of PHP, cPanel seems to be an especially advantageous approach.
+However for earlier iterations that more closely resembled our upstream example's repo, Heroku was very convenient.

 # Maintenance
 This project is most definitely *not* under active development or being maintained.
 Feel free to fork it and make your own project under any name if you're interested in maintaining it.